The Clarity Of Liability Determines Whether A Wrongful Death Case Will Go To Trial Or Not

 To become board certified, you have to try the minimum number of jury trials; you have to have recommendations from defense lawyers and judges.
 Defense lawyers you tried cases against and judges you tried cases in front of so that you’ve established a level of competence and you have to pass a very difficult written board exam that in my estimation, was 3 times harder than the bar exam.
 3 times more difficult than the bar exam.
 You should never hire a lawyer that’s not board certified.

 Wrongful Death Cases Should be Handled with Sensitivity, Care and Legal Expertise

-You should come and hire my firm, Stephen Boutros, LTD. because we’re very smart, we’re very specialized, we’re very aggressive and we’re very well-funded.
-We’ve recovered tens of millions of dollars for injury and death victims.
-We’ll handle a death case with the appropriate sensitivity, sincere care and legal expertise that people deserve when dealing with such a painful incident in their lives.
+You should come and hire my firm, Stephen Boutros, LTD. I’ll handle a death case with the appropriate sensitivity, sincere care and legal expertise that people deserve when dealing with such a painful incident in their lives.